FRIEDRICH VORWERK sets final offer price at €45 per share

 Tostedt, 23 March 2021- FRIEDRICH VORWERK Group SE, a leading provider of energy transportation and transformation infrastructure for the gas, electricity and hydrogen markets ("FRIEDRICH VORWERK" or the "Company"), has set the final offer price for its initial public offering (the "Offering") at €45.00 per share.
 Trading of the Company's shares on the regulated market (Prime Standard) of the Frankfurt Stock Exchange is expected to commence on 25 March 2021 under the trading symbol "VH2" and the ISIN DE000A255F11.

 In total, 9.2 million shares were placed as part of the Offering.
 Thereof, 2.0 million shares derive from a capital increase registered with the commercial register today and 6.0 million secondary shares were allocated from the selling shareholders.
-Additionally, 1.2 million secondary shares were allocated from the selling shareholders in connection with an over-allotment ("Greenshoe option").
+Additionally, 1.2 million secondary shares were allocated from the selling shareholders in connection with an over-allotment.
 The total offer volume amounts to €414 million.

 |